lawrennd/snippets/_information-game/includes/minimal-entropy-density-matrix.md

 As the process continues, we expect the geometry to develop hierarchical structure: clusters of tightly coupled variables (local patches), loosely coupled across broader scales.
 These layered interactions provide the substrate for emergent effective laws, which govern the system’s dynamics from within.

+\subsection{Local Wave Equations in $M$-Space from Information Geometry}

+We now examine the special case of the system's origin — the latent region $\mathcal{D}_0$ — where no variables have yet activated, and the geometry is defined purely in terms of the latent information structure over a proto-coordinate $M$.

+In this phase, the system is critically slowed: the entropy gradient $G(\boldsymbol{\theta}) \boldsymbol{\theta}$ remains uniformly suppressed, and the dynamics are governed by equilibrium-like conditions that define the structure of the minimal-entropy state.
+Because this regime is shift-invariant in $\boldsymbol{\theta}$ (no direction dominates), the Fisher information becomes effectively independent of $\boldsymbol{\theta}$.

+This enables a direct variational analysis over the information geometry of $M$, without invoking any external physical interpretation.
+We treat $M$ as an emergent coordinate associated with an underlying resolution constraint, and derive a local equation for its distribution.

+Let $p(m)$ denote the distribution over $M$ at the system’s origin.
+We define the Fisher information with respect to $m$ as
+$$
+J_M = \int \frac{1}{p(m)} \left( \frac{d p(m)}{d m} \right)^2 \text{d}m,
+$$
+and seek a variational principle that determines $p(m)$ under the constraint of finite resolution.
+Specifically, we assume

+* Normalisation: $\int p(m) , \text{d}m = 1$
+* Variance constraint: $\int m^2 p(m) , \text{d}m \geq \varepsilon^2$

+Minimising $J_M$ under these constraints yields a second-order differential equation for $p(m)$ (or equivalently for its square root $\psi(m) := \sqrt{p(m)}$), of the form:
+$$
+\frac{d^2 \psi}{d m^2} + \lambda m^2 \psi = \mu \psi
+$$
+which resembles a time-independent Schrödinger-type equation for a harmonic well.
+Here, the appearance of a potential-like term arises from the resolution constraint on the variance.

+Importantly, this wave-like equation is not imposed but emerges from the system’s requirement to minimise curvature (i.e. Fisher information) in the absence of directional flow.
+The system seeks the flattest possible entropy configuration under bounded resolution — and the ground state of this condition is formally equivalent to a Gaussian, satisfying a local second-order differential equation.

+This provides the first appearance of wave-like structure in the unfolding framework.
+The minimal-entropy density in $M$-space obeys a local equation with the form of a stationary wavefunction — not because of external physics, but as a geometric consequence of information constraints.

+We interpret this as a latent wave equation: a structure that governs the configuration of an unresolved variable prior to activation.
+It encodes the intrinsic geometry of the latent domain $\mathcal{D}_0$, and serves as the foundational solution from which dynamics later emerge.

+In subsequent sections we will generalise this to activated variables — and explore how similar wave-like equations arise along directions where curvature becomes locally dominant, driven by internal entropy flow.

 \endif